rubrikinc/rubrik-mosaic-datadog/docs/quick-start.md

 `export datadog_app_key=1234567890abcdefghijklmnopqrstuvwxyz1234`

-`Python rubrik-mosaic-datadog-metrics.py`
+`python rubrik-mosaic-datadog-metrics.py`

 **Supply arguments at runtime:**

-`Python rubrik-mosaic-datadog-metrics.py -api API_KEY -app APP_KEY -i 192.168.1.100 -u USERNAME -p PASSWORD`
+`python rubrik-mosaic-datadog-metrics.py -api API_KEY -app APP_KEY -i 192.168.1.100 -u USERNAME -p PASSWORD`

 If you have additional metrics you would like to report on, please submit an issue on this repository!